 Members of the Ottawa tribe:

-- Wandered the land and explored the Great Lakes to gather wild rice, net fish, trap both large and small game, and hunt large game such as moose, deer, and caribou
+- Semi nomadic people who walked the land and explored the Great Lakes to gather wild rice, net fish, trap both large and small game, and hunt large game such as moose, deer, and caribou

 - Adapted well to the fur-trading economy through solid trading skills and craftsmanship